 #3 Conduct repairs and maintenance

 Over time, your property will show signs of wear and tear (and in severe situations, damage) that you have to resolve.
 When that time comes, it can be helpful to have an investment manager by your side to secure third-party services at a competitive rate.
+Also, they can charge tenants for property damages.
 This is because they’ve been in the industry for years and have already established a network of reputable vendors.

 If there’s a problem, your tenants will be able to contact your management agent, who will then coordinate with third-party vendors to resolve the matter in no time.
 They no longer need to go through you, and in turn, you no longer need to be disturbed by your tenants’ endless demands.